Reverse Payment Fee Calculation: How Much Should You Invoice to Receive a Net Amount?

 - platform fees from marketplaces

-- refund policies
+- refund policies and retained fixed fees

 - chargeback or dispute fees